MicrosoftDocs/learn/learn-pr/azure/deploy-java-azure-pipeline-terraform/includes/1-introduction.md

 By the end of this module, you can:

 - Create a Terraform configuration for your Azure resources
-- Provision your Infrastructure and deploy to Azure
+- Provision your Infrastructure and deploy your application to Azure
 - Set up your project for Continuous Integration and Deployment (CI/CD)

 ## Prerequisites